FatahChan/FatahChan/README.md

 - 👀 I’m interested in competitive programming, Game development, and web development
 - 🌱 I’m currently learning more about Frontend development
 - 💞️ I’m looking to collaborate on the Fullstack project
-- 💰 I am a Frontend developer @tempo.fit
+- 💰 I am a Frontend developer @acksession
 - 📫 How to reach me @FatahChan

 <!---